* The following text is out-of-date.*

 Rapid identification and isolation of infected individuals is crucial.
 Diagnosis is made using clinical, laboratory and radiological features.
 As symptoms and radiological findings of COVID-19 are non-specific, SARS-CoV-2 infection has to be confirmed by nucleic acid-based polymerase chain reaction (PCR), amplifying a specific genetic sequence in the virus.
-Within a few days after the first cases were published, a validated diagnostic workflow for SARS-CoV-2 was presented (Corman 2020), demonstrating the enormous response capacity achieved through coordination of academic and public laboratories in national and European research networks.
+Within just a few days after the first cases were published, a validated diagnostic workflow for SARS-CoV-2 was presented (Corman 2020), demonstrating the enormous response capacity achieved through coordination of academic and public laboratories in national and European research networks.

-SARS-CoV-2 can be detected in different tissues and body fluids.
-In a study on 1,070 specimens collected from 205 patients with COVID-19, bronchoalveolar lavage fluid specimens showed the highest positive rates (14 of 15; 93%), followed by sputum (72 of 104; 72%), nasal swabs (5 of 8; 63%), fibrobronchoscopy brush biopsy (6 of 13; 46%), pharyngeal swabs (126 of 398; 32%), feces (44 of 153; 29%), and blood (3 of 307; 1%).
-None of the 72 urine specimens tested positive (Wang 2020).
-The virus was also not found in the vaginal fluid of 10 women with COVID-19 (Saito 2020).
-It was also not found in sperm and breast milk (Song 2020, Scorzolini 2020).
-On rare occasions, however, the virus may be detected in tears and conjunctival secretions (Xia 2020).
+SARS-CoV-2 can be detected in a wide range of different tissues and body fluids.
+In a study on 1,070 specimens collected from 205 patients with COVID-19 (Wang X 2020), bronchoalveolar lavage fluid specimens showed the highest positive rates (14 of 15; 93%), followed by sputum (72 of 104; 72%), nasal swabs (5 of 8; 63%), fibrobronchoscopy brush biopsy (6 of 13; 46%), pharyngeal swabs (126 of 398; 32%), feces (44 of 153; 29%), and blood (3 of 307; 1%).

-Samples can also be taken from sputum (if producible), endotracheal aspirate, or bronchoalveolar lavage.
+Though respiratory secretions may be quite variable in composition, respiratory samples remain the sample type of choice for diagnostics.
+Viral replication of SARS-CoV-2 is very high in upper respiratory tract tissues which is in contrast to SARS-CoV (Wolfel 2020).
+According to WHO, respiratory material for PCR should be collected from upper respiratory specimens (nasopharyngeal and oropharyngeal swab or wash) in ambulatory patients (WHO 2020).
+It is preferred to collect specimens from both nasopharyngeal and oropharyngeal swabs which can be combined in the same tube.
+Besides nasopharyngeal swabs, samples can be taken from sputum (if producible), endotracheal aspirate, or bronchoalveolar lavage.
 It is likely that lower respiratory samples are more sensitive than nasopharyngeal swabs.
 Especially in seriously ill patients, there is often more virus in the lower than in the upper respiratory tract (Huang 2020).
 However, there is always a high risk of “aerosolization” and thus the risk that staff members become infected.

 Nasopharyngeal swabs – practical issues